 9-28.200 - General Considerations of Corporate Liability

-In certain instances, it may be appropriate, upon consideration of the factors set forth herein, to resolve a corporate criminal case by means other than indictment.
+In certain instances, it may be appropriate to resolve a corporate criminal case by means other than indictment.
 Non-prosecution and deferred prosecution agreements, for example, occupy an important middle ground between declining prosecution and obtaining the conviction of a corporation.
-These agreements are discussed further in USAM 9-28.1000.
-Likewise, civil and regulatory alternatives may be appropriate in certain cases, as discussed in USAM 9-28.1100.
+These agreements are discussed further in USAM 9-28.1100 (Collateral Consequences).
+Likewise, civil and regulatory alternatives may be appropriate in certain cases, as discussed in USAM 9-28.1200 (Civil or Regulatory Alternatives).

-Where a decision is made to charge a corporation, it does not necessarily follow that individual directors, officers, employees, or shareholders should not also be charged.
-Prosecution of a corporation is not a substitute for the prosecution of criminally culpable individuals within or without the corporation.
+A. General Principle: Prosecution of a corporation is not a substitute for the prosecution of criminally culpable individuals within or without the corporation.
 Because a corporation can act only through individuals, imposition of individual criminal liability may provide the strongest deterrent against future corporate wrongdoing.
-Only rarely should provable individual culpability not be pursued, particularly if it relates to high-level corporate officers, even in the face of an offer of a corporate guilty plea or some other disposition of the charges against the corporation, including a deferred prosecution or non-prosecution agreement, or a civil resolution.
+Provable individual culpability should be pursued, particularly if it relates to high-level corporate officers, even in the face of an offer of a corporate guilty plea or some other disposition of the charges against the corporation, including a deferred prosecution or non-prosecution agreement, or a civil resolution.
 In other words, regardless of the ultimate corporate disposition, a separate evaluation must be made with respect to potentially liable individuals.

 Moreover, the corporation need not even necessarily profit from its agent's actions for it to be held liable.
 In Automated Medical Laboratories, the Fourth Circuit stated: